-These flourless fudge cookies are made with egg whites, sugar, cocoa powder and chocolate chips.
+These easy flourless fudge cookies are made with egg whites, sugar, cocoa powder and chocolate chips.
 Crisp on the edges, and chewy inside.
 Packed with chocolate flavor!

-These flourless cookies make such a nice show of themselves that you often see cookies like these in bakeries.
-Boy are they deceptively simple, though, both in method and in ingredients.
+These flourless fudge cookies make such a nice show of themselves that you often see cookies just like them in bakeries.
+They deceptively simple, though, both in method and in ingredients.

-They change rather dramatically in the oven.
-The raw cookies are very shiny in appearance, and seem almost like a liquid.
+These cookies change rather dramatically in the oven.
+The raw cookies are very shiny in appearance and seem almost like a liquid.
 But when they’re finished baking, they’re firm and chewy, with a rich, chocolate taste.

 They puff in the oven and deflate as they cool.
 They’ll be crispy around the edges and chewy toward the center.
 And they’re so easy!